imulab/go-scim/README.md

 While the fundamentals of the functions are delivered in `v2.0.0-m1`, we are still hard at work to deliver the rest.
 In the coming weeks and months, the rest of functions towrads `v2.0.0` will be released.
 In addition to the scheduled functions, tests and documentations will also be added.

-- `v2.0.0-m2` to introduce package refactoring, query functionality, HTTP handlers.
-- `v2.0.0-m3` to introduce a working server that bootstraps all functions.
+- `v2.0.0-m3` to introduce group membership synchronization and a working server.
+- `v2.0.0-m4` to (re-)introduce mongo db persistence
-- `v2.0.0-m4` to exprimentally tackle resource root query and bulk operations.
+- `v2.0.0-m5` to tackle resource root query and bulk operations.
-- `v2.0.0-m5` to (re-)introduce mongo db persistence
 - `v2.0.0-rc1` to complete tests and documentations

 As for after the release of `v2.0.0`, more features are being planned.
 The list includes: